 America Responds to 9/11

 • Sept.
-11, 2001: Terrorists hijack four U.S. planes, crashing two into the two towers of the World Trade Center in lower Manhattan, while a third hits the U.S. Pentagon minutes later.
-The fourth plane, targeted to hit the White House, crashes in a field in Shanksville, Pennsylvania, after passengers attacked the terrorists.
-The death toll, not including the hijackers, was 2,977.
+11, 2001: Terrorists hijack four U.S. planes, crashing two into the Twin Towers of the World Trade Center in lower Manhattan, while a third hits the U.S. Pentagon minutes later.
+The fourth plane, targeted to hit the White House, crashes in a field near Shanksville, Pennsylvania, after passengers attacked the terrorists.
+The death toll, not including the `9 hijackers, was 2,977.

 • Sept.
 12, 2001: Bush addresses the nation, declaring war and stating: “The United States of America will use all our resources to conquer this enemy.
 We will rally the world.
 We will be patient.
 We’ll be focused, and we will be steadfast in our determination.
 This battle will take time and resolve, but make no mistake about it, we will win.”

 • Sept.
 25, 2001: Defense Secretary Donald Rumsfeld announces the anti-terror campaign as “Operation Enduring Freedom,” which he says will take years to fight.
 The following day, Saudi Arabia ends diplomatic ties with Afghanistan’s Taliban government.